jingsting/impac/CONTRIBUTING.md

 ## Submitting changes

-Please send a [GitHub Pull Request to impac](https://github.com/ethanlynn/impac/pull/new/master) with a description of what you've done (read [pull requests](http://help.github.com/pull-requests/) for more info).
+Please send a [GitHub Pull Request](https://github.com/ethanlynn/impac/pull/new/master) with a description of what you've done (read [pull requests](http://help.github.com/pull-requests/) for more info).

 We also appreciate clear log messages for your commits.
-Quick notations fine for small changes, but bigger changes should have a longer description:
+Quick notations are fine for small changes, but bigger changes should have a longer description:

     $ git commit -m "A brief summary of the commit
     >